 Chartered Manager Degree Apprenticeship - Level 6

-A Chartered Manager is someone who takes responsibility for people, projects, operations and/or services to deliver long term organisational success, with the professional recognition of their ability to deliver impact, behave ethically and demonstrate their commitment to continual learning and development.
+A Chartered Manager is someone who can take responsibility for people, projects, operations and/or services to deliver long-term organisational success.

 Who is it for?